 Grow Lights: T8 Grow Lights are the way to go

-First start with some radish microgreen seeds, I personally recommend the Sprout house Radish Seeds as they have given me the most success.
+First start with some radish microgreen seeds, I personally recommend the Radish Seeds from Organo Republic as they have given me the most success.
 Although you can use any radish seeds you may already have.

 Step 1.
 Prepare The Growing Tray